lilaq-project/lilaq-project.github.io/docs/quickstart.md

 ## Diagram axes

 Although usually on the side, the axes carry part of the most important information that a diagram bears − from ticks over axis labels to scales.
-The [**axis tutorial**](tutorials/axis) guides you through a series of steps to set up and adapt the diagram axes to your needs.
+The [**axis tutorial**](tutorials/axis) and [**ticks tutorial**](tutorials/ticks) guide you through a series of steps to set up and adapt the diagram axes to your needs.